suncoast-devs/handbook/resources/bash/commands-we-like.md

 #### What does it do?

 Git is a distributed version control system for tracking changes in source code during software development.
 Git is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows [from wikipedia](https://en.wikipedia.org/wiki/Git).
+Its goals include speed, data integrity, and support for distributed, non-linear workflows [[from wikipedia]](https://en.wikipedia.org/wiki/Git).

 Git is different than [GitHub](http://github.com).
 GitHub is a web-based provider of a git; whereas git is the underlying tool.
 Github runs git, and we save our changes to our code to GitHub using git.